Overview#

 3. describes the various documents that elaborate the details.

 Reading the material on the purpose and general description of CGNS should help users determine whether CGNS will meet their needs.
-Those wanting a bit more detail should read the section describing the various elements of CGNS.
+Those wanting a bit more detail should read the section describing the various Axioms of CGNS.
 For those interested only in understanding the scope and capabilities of CGNS, or for the end user unconcerned with the internal workings of the system, the Overview may prove sufficient documentation by itself.

-Purpose and Scope
+Purpose and Scope#

 The general purpose of CGNS is to provide a standard for recording and recovering computer data associated with the numerical solution of the equations of fluid dynamics.

 CGNS consists of a collection of conventions, and software implementing those conventions, for the storage and retrieval of CFD (Computational Fluid Dynamics) data.
 The system consists of two parts: (1) a standard format for recording the data, and (2) software that reads, writes, and modifies data in that format.
-The format is a conceptual entity established by the documentation, and is intended to be general, portable, expandable, and durable.
+The format is a conceptual entity established by the documentation and is intended to be general, portable, expandable, and durable.
 The software is a physical product supplied to enable developers to access and produce data recorded in that format.
-All CGNS software is completely free and open to anyone.
+All CGNS software is entirely free and open to anyone.

 The CGNS standard, applied through the use of the supplied software, is intended to:

-facilitate the exchange of CFD data between sites between applications codes across computing platforms stabilize the archiving of CFD data The principal target of CGNS is data normally associated with compressible viscous flow (i.e., the Navier-Stokes equations), but the standard is also applicable to subclasses such as Euler and potential flows.
+The principal target of CGNS is data normally associated with compressible viscous flow (i.e., the Navier-Stokes equations).
+Still, the standard applies to subclasses such as Euler and potential flows.
 The CGNS standard addresses the following types of data.

-Structured, unstructured, and hybrid grids Flow solution data, which may be nodal, cell-centered, face-centered, or edge-centered Multizone interface connectivity, both abutting and overset Boundary conditions Flow equation descriptions, including the equation of state, viscosity and thermal conductivity models, turbulence models, and multi-species chemistry models Time-dependent flow, including moving and deforming grids Dimensional units and nondimensionalization information Reference states Convergence history Association to CAD geometry definitions Much of the standard and the software is applicable to computational field physics in general.
+Much of the standard and the software applies to computational field physics in general.
 Disciplines other than fluid dynamics would need to augment the data definitions and storage conventions, but the fundamental database software, which provides platform independence, is not specific to fluid dynamics.

-General Description
+General Description#

 A CGNS database describes the current state of one or more entire CFD (Computational Fluid Dynamics) problems, including the following:

-grid flowfield boundary conditions topological connection information auxiliary data (e.g., nondimensionalization parameters, reference states) Not all of these data need to be present at any particular time.
+Not all of these data need to be present at any particular time.
 The overall view is that of a shared database that can be accessed by the various software tools common to CFD, such as solvers, grid generators, field visualizers, and postprocessors.
-Each of these “applications” serves as an editor of the data, adding to, modifying, or interpreting it according to that application’s specific role.
+Each of these “applications” serves as an editor of the data, adding, modifying, or interpreting it according to that application’s specific role.

 Because of this generality, CGNS provides for the recording of much more descriptive information than current applications normally use.
 However, the provisions for this data are layered so that much of it is optional.
 It should be practical to convert most current applications to CGNS with little or no conceptual change, retaining the option to take advantage of more detailed descriptions as that becomes desirable.

 CGNS specifications currently cover the bulk of CFD data that one might wish to exchange among sites or applications; for instance, nearly any type of field data can be recorded, and, based on its name, found and understood by any code that needs it.
 Global data (e.g., freestream Mach number, Reynolds number, angle of attack) and physical modeling instructions (e.g., thin layer assumptions, turbulence model) may be specified.
 Nevertheless, there are items specific to individual applications for which there is currently no specification within CGNS.
-Most commonly, these are operational instructions, such as number of sweeps, solution method, multigrid directives, and so on.
+Most commonly, these are operational instructions, such as the number of sweeps, solution method, multigrid directives, and so on.
 Owing to the miscellaneous nature of this data, there has been no attempt to codify it within a global standard.
 It is therefore expected that many applications will continue to require small user-generated input files, presumably in ASCII format.

 CGNS itself does not initiate action or undertake any function normally handled by the operating system.
 The user still performs CFD tasks according to existing processes.
 This includes selecting the computing platform, maintaining the files, and launching the applications.